The debate between Progressive Web Apps (PWAs) and native apps has intensified as both continue to gain popularity.

 Built using standard web technologies (HTML, CSS, and JavaScript), PWAs can function like native apps, providing features like offline usage, push notifications, and access to device hardware.

-PWAs are accessible directly from a browser, meaning they don’t need to be downloaded from app stores.
+PWAs are accessible directly from a browser, meaning they don’t need to be downloaded from the app stores.

 Key Features of PWAs: